fpco/terraform-aws-foundation/examples/kops-with-vpc/README.md

 3. EBS volumes
 4. IAM instance profiles, role policies
 5. Keypairs for every kubernetes component
-6. Files and secrets required to configu kubernetes clusters
+6. Files and secrets required to configure kubernetes clusters
 7. Security groups

 ...and modifies the tags on existing subnets to make things easier for discovery within the kubernetes cluster

 ## Environment creation and deployment